Kasauli: Hanuman Mandir (Manki Point)

 Monkey Point is situated in the Air Force Station near the Lower Mall region about 4 km from the center of town.
 According to the Ramayana, when Lord Hanuman was returning from the Himalayas after acquiring the "Sanjivani Booty", one of his feet touched the hill; that's why the top of the hill is in the shape of a foot.
 On clear nights a view of Chandigarh can be seen from Monkey Point.

 Beja State

 Beja State was one of the 18 Simla Hill States, situated just below Kasauli to the west and bordered by Mahlog, Patiala, Kuthar and the Bharauli tract of Simla District around Sabathu.
 Beja included 45 villages, over an area of 13 km2 or 5 mi2 with 1,131 subjects.

-Mahlog State
+Mahlog princely state

-The state of Mahlog was founded in 1183.
+The princely state of Mahlog was founded in 1183.
 Its original rulers were ruling earlier near Kalka when Mohamad Gauri attacked that area then they shifted to the Mahlog area.
 Initially 193 villages were in its jurisdiction but later over 300 villages were included.
 It was one of the biggest Princely State of Simla Hill States under the British Raj.